legend507/RaspberryPi3/README.md

 ## GPS
 On Raspbian OS, I successfully connected GPS module to RaspberryPi3.
 Refer to the 2 pics in ./GPS for detail on connection and terminal commands.

+## hBridge
+Python script to control 4 motor vehicle.

+## webcam
+Python script to use webcam on Raspberry Pi
+- pi_surveillance_web.py, open a window to show webcam input.
+Also detect the moving pixels on a frame, and detect faces in the those pixels (need OpenCV support).
+- webcam.py, simple open a window to show webcam input.